-In fact, 68% of job seekers who are millennials said an option to work remotely would greatly increase their interest in specific employers.
+In fact, 68% of job seekers who are millennials said an option to work remotely would greatly increase their interest in specific positions.
 But how can you as a business owner meet the demands of a remote worker who has chosen this path for greater flexibility?

 If you run a business that relies on remote workers, here’s the news: Online freelancers will bring with them their own specific set of challenges that you and the worker need to overcome.
-Doing so will enhance your relationship with your workers, which in turn will boost their productivity and the overall growth of your company.
+Doing so will enhance your relationship with workers, which in turn will boost their productivity and the overall growth of your company.

 And because it’s expected that more than half the American workforce will be working remotely by 2020, it’s really important that you start addressing the issues ASAP.
 In this article, we identify the biggest challenges faced by remote workers – and we’ll show you how to fix them.

 What is the main aim when you task a worker with a project?
 You want them to complete it to a high standard, and within a reasonable timeframe that suits you.

 When a worker is remote, however, completing a project on time becomes a bit harder.